Max Miller (politician): Tenure

-As of 2024, Miller and David Kustoff are the only Jewish members of the Republican Party in Congress.

 Miller was elected by other incoming Republicans to represent them on the steering committee, which determines what committees members sit on.
 On January 31, 2023, Miller introduced a resolution to remove Minnesota representative Ilhan Omar from the Foreign Affairs Committee.
 The resolution passed two days later.

 On November 30, 2023, Miller sent a letter to his congressional colleagues supporting the expulsion of George Santos, alleging that Santos defrauded him and his mother by making charges to their personal credit cards without approval "for [campaign] contribution amounts that exceeded FEC limits."
 Miller said that this situation had cost him "tens of thousands of dollars" in legal fees.
 Miller brought these accusations directly to Santos in House session, calling him a "crook"; in response Santos accused Miller of hypocrisy and domestic violence.
+Santos was expelled from Congress in December 2023 and would plead guilty in August 2024 to 23 felonies related to wire fraud, campaign fraud, and identity theft.

 After the October 7, 2023, attack by Hamas in southern Israel, Miller criticized Rashida Tlaib for displaying a Palestinian flag outside her office, saying: "I don't even want to call it the Palestinian flag because they're not a state, they're a territory, that's about to probably get eviscerated and go away here shortly, as we're going to turn that into a parking lot."
-Miller further stated there should be no "rules of engagement" in the Israeli assault on Gaza.
+Miller further stated there should be no "rules of engagement" in the Israeli war in Gaza.

 In January 2024, Miller was appointed to the Commission on Reform and Modernization of the Department of State.

-In May 2024, Miller co-sponsored a bill to extend US military benefits to American citizens in the Israel Defense Forces, including Servicemembers Civil Relief Act and Uniformed Services Employment and Re-employment Rights Act of 1994.
+In May 2024, Miller co-sponsored H.R.
+8445.
+The bill would extend core U.S. servicemember protections (such as guaranteed job reinstatement, anti-discrimination rights, and financial and legal relief like capped interest rates, foreclosure protections, and paused court proceedings) for Americans serving in the Israeli Defense Forces.
+The change would extend these protections to foreign military service, treating it the same as service in the U.S. armed forces and departing from the current rule that limits their application to those who have served in the U.S. military.